 The Darwin Awards, for the uninitiated, are an unofficial hats off to people who keep the gene pool clean by removing themselves from it creatively, in the most extraordinarily stupid ways.
-A past winner for example, was the fellow who was killed by a Coke machine - it toppled over on top of him as he was attempting to tip a free soda out of it.
+Yes, death-by-stupidity.

 The Darwin Award for:

 A man in Alabama died from rattlesnake bites.
 Big deal you may say, but there’s a twist here that makes him a candidate.
 It seems he and a friend were playing catch with a rattlesnake.
 The friend (a future Darwin Awards candidate himself) was hospitalized.

 Most Inventive Use of Gravity:

 A 22-year-old Reston man was found dead yesterday after he tried to use accessory straps (the stretchy little ropes with hooks on each end) to bungee jump off a 70-foot railroad trestle, police said.
 Fairfax County police said Eric A. Barcia, a fast-food worker, taped a bunch of these straps together, wrapped an end around one foot, anchored the other end to the trestle at Lake Accotink Park, jumped ... and hit the pavement.
 Warren Carmichael, a police spokesman, said investigators think Barcia was alone because his car was found nearby.
 “The length of the cord that he had assembled was greater than the distance between the trestle and the ground.”
 Police say the apparent cause of death was “major trauma”.
 An autopsy is scheduled for later in the week.

 In a west Texas town, employees in a medium-sized warehouse